arivan-amin/Healthcare-Clean-Microservices/README.md

 The system is divided into several microservices, each responsible for a specific domain:

+- **Discovery Server**: Implements service discovery mechanisms, allowing microservices to find and communicate with each other dynamically.
+It maintains a registry of available services and their locations.
 - **API Gateway**: Serves as the single entry point for all client requests, routing them to the appropriate microservices.
 It handles request aggregation, load balancing, and provides a centralized point for managing cross-cutting concerns such as authentication and logging.
+- **Core Module**: Provides foundational services and shared functionality used across other microservices.
+This could include utility functions, common data access layers, or basic service management features.
-- **Appointment Service**: Manages scheduling and rescheduling of patient appointments.
-It interacts with the Doctor and Patient services to ensure availability and updates the system with the latest appointment data.
+- **Patient Service**: Manages patient information, It supports patient registration, updates, and interactions with other services.
 - **Audit Service**: Provides centralized logging and auditing for all actions within the system.
 It records critical events, such as user activities and service interactions, to ensure transparency and compliance.
-- **Core Service**: Provides foundational services and shared functionality used across other microservices.
-This could include utility functions, common data access layers, or basic service management features.
-- **Discovery Service**: Implements service discovery mechanisms, allowing microservices to find and communicate with each other dynamically.
-It maintains a registry of available services and their locations.
-- **Doctor Service**: Manages information related to doctors, including their profiles, specialties, schedules, and availability.
-It supports operations related to doctor management and integrates with other services for scheduling and patient care.
-- **Notification Service**: Sends notifications and alerts to users, such as appointment reminders, billing notifications, or system updates.
-It handles different communication channels like email, SMS, or in-app notifications.
-- **Patient Service**: Manages patient information, including personal details, medical history, and contact information.
-It supports patient registration, updates, and interactions with other services such as appointments and billing.
-- **Security Service**: Ensures the security of the system by managing authentication, authorization, and encryption.
-It handles user access controls, secure communication, and protection of sensitive data.

 ## Contributing